Vit-Jedlicka/resources/water/watercraft.md

-A listing of vessels sailing under the Liberland flag, aesources for obtaining watercraft in the areas surrounding Liberland.
+A listing of vessels sailing under the Liberland flag, resources for obtaining watercraft in the areas surrounding Liberland.

 Vessels flying the civil ensign
 ==========
-- *to be added*
+- *TBD*

 Local watercraft dealers
 ==========